Learn how the Libraries help History Day students connect to librarians and resources for their projects.

 Back to top

-If you are planning an in-person field-trip to Wilson Library, a Minitex librarian can prepare students by showing them how to search for resources using the University Libraries online catalog, including parts of catalog records, and how to locate books in the library.
+If you are planning a field trip to Wilson Library, a Minitex librarian can prepare students by showing them how to search for resources using the University Libraries online catalog, and how to locate books in the library.

-It is recommended that students have 3 to 5 books or items to seek out at Wilson Library before their in-person visit.
-This way they can get right to work and avoid wasting valuable research time.
+It is recommended that students have 3 to 5 books or items to seek out at Wilson Library before their field trip.
 This worksheet is a good way to help your students organize their research.

-You can schedule this at the same time as your field trip.
+You can schedule a class visit at the same time as your field trip, using the field trip request form.

-If you can't come on a field trip, a Minitex librarian is available to visit with your class virtually in order to prepare them for History Day research.
+If you can't come on a field trip, a Minitex librarian can visit with your class virtually in order to prepare them for History Day research they can do at school or at home.
 A Minitex librarian can introduce appropriate online resources, help identify effective search strategies, and discuss interlibrary loan options for students and schools.
 A librarian will lead students through hands-on activities using real-time examples showing students how to use the eLibraryMN.org to identify appropriate library resources to use for History Day research.

 Complete the instruction request form to connect with a Minitex librarian.